 We or the selling unitholders may enter into derivative transactions with third parties, or sell securities not covered by this prospectus to third parties in privately negotiated transactions.
 If any applicable prospectus supplement indicates, in connection with those derivatives, the third parties may sell securities covered by this prospectus and any applicable prospectus supplement, including in short sale transactions.
 If so, the third parties may use securities pledged by us or the selling unitholders or borrowed from us the selling unitholders, or others to settle those sales or to close out any related open borrowings of stock, and may use securities received from us or the selling unitholders in settlement of those derivatives to close out any related open borrowings of stock.
-The third parties in these sale transactions will be underwriters and, if not identified in this prospectus, will be identified in any applicable prospectus supplement to the registration statement of which this prospectus forms a part.
-In addition, we or the selling unitholders may or berwise loan or pledge securities to a financial institution or other third party that in turn may sell the securities short using this prospectus.
-Such financial institution or other third party may transfer its economic short position to investors in our securities or in connection with a concurrent offering of other securities.
+The third parties in these sale transactions will be underwriters and, if not identified in this prospectus, will be identified in any applicable prospectus supplement or in a post-effective amendment to the registration statement of which this prospectus forms a part.
+In addition, we or the selling unitholders may otherwise loan or pledge securities to a financial institution or other third party that in turn may sell the securities short using this prospectus.
+Such financial institution or other third party that in turn may sell the securities or in connection with a concurrent offering of other securities.